0fatihyildiz/madlen-software-engineer-case/server/README.md

 # Backend Specifications - Madlen Case

 This backend service handles the management of metadata, questions, model answers, and supporting evidence using PostgreSQL as the database.
-It is built with NitroJS, DrizzleORM, and PostgreSQL driver for seamless handling of database interactions.
+It is built with NitroJS, DrizzleORM, and PostgreSQL driver for seamless handling of database interactions. also zod is used for validation of request body.

 ## Technologies Used